Bitcoin don’t exist physically and technically.

 This is achieved through implementation of tamper-evident seal on a gold-plated physical coin.

-Physical Bitcoin is a designed coin that is pre-loaded with a fixed amount of BTC, with intention of not sending it out, while the private key remains hidden.
+Physical Bitcoin is a designed coin that is pre-loaded with a fixed amount of BTC, with intention of not sending it out.

 Mike Cadwell, a cryptocurrency enthusiast popularly nicknamed, ‘Casascius‘ created the first of the popular Casascius physical bitcoins in 2011.